kshji/awgeo/README.md

 ### lidar_volume.py - Calculate volume of Lidar

+Calculate the volume from the Lidar data (LAZ-file) data above a certain height.

 ***lidar_volume.py*** I have used to calculate volume of lidar, using some base z-index.

 Here is example how to clip some area from LAZ-file and then calculate volume above level 112.